MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-03.md

 ![mr-learning-base](images/mr-learning-base/base-03-section1-step4-1.png)

-In the Clone Profile window, enter a suitable **Profile Name**, for example, _GettingStarted_MixedRealitySpatialAwarenessSystemProfile_, then click the **Clone** button to create an editable copy of the **DefaultMixedRealitySpatialAwarenessMeshObserverProfile**:
+In the Clone Profile window, enter a suitable **Profile Name**, for example, _GettingStarted_MixedRealitySpatialAwarenessMeshObserverProfile_, then click the **Clone** button to create an editable copy of the **DefaultMixedRealitySpatialAwarenessMeshObserverProfile**:

 ![mr-learning-base](images/mr-learning-base/base-03-section1-step4-2.png)